-When burning is skilfully carried out in the correct season it reinvigorates ageing vegetation communities, encourages flowering and seeding and provides a flush of new green shoots and highly nutritious small herbs for grazing wildlife.
+When burning is skilfully carried out in the correct season it can reinvigorate ageing vegetation communities, encourage flowering and seeding and provide a flush of new green shoots and highly nutritious small herbs for grazing wildlife.

-By strategically choosing, and then burning, small areas of bush across a reserve, we build complexity into the vegetation over successive seasons.
+By strategically burning small areas of bush across a reserve, we build complexity into the vegetation over successive seasons.
 After some years this creates patches of bush at different stages of regeneration that can provide the resources animals need, no matter what the season.